 The first step is to clearly define the time period you want to analyze.
 When calculating your annual turnover rate, your beginning and end dates should be January 1 of the past year and the current year, respectively.

-We’re looking to calculate ABC Tech’s turnover rate for the year of 2019.
+We’re looking to calculate XYZ Tech Company’s turnover rate for the year of 2021.